ylmrx/poutoushaper/README.md

 ## How to build

-Since Maximilian currently has some minor issues to use with logue SDK, use the patched fork of Maximilian, which I am providing at:
+Since Maximilian currently has some minor issues to use with logue SDK, use the patched fork of Maximilian, which boochow provides at:

 https://github.com/boochow/Maximilian

-Place these repositories under logue-sdk/platforms/drumlogue/ like this:
+Place these repositories under `logue-sdk/platforms/drumlogue/` like this:

 ```text
 drumlogue/